 Links to Indoor Quality Management Tools and Education (pages 27-28)

 Note: The page numbers correspond to the toolkit zip file.

-See below to learn where registrants have accessed the SA3MPROTM toolbox from.
+See below to learn where registrants have accessed the TM toolbox from.
 (UW HIPxChange)

 Registrations by Geography and By Position

-Creation and implementation of SAMPRO™: A school-based asthma management program* - The Journal of Allergy and Clinical Immunology (JACI) September 2016
+Creation and implementation of SAMPRO™: A School-Based Allergy, Asthma and Anaphylaxis Management program* - The Journal of Allergy and Clinical Immunology (JACI) September 2016

 Allergy & Asthma Network